Image credit: Patagonia

 location: United States

-Patagonia uses lower-impact materials and has good policies to monitor its suppliers.
+Patagonia uses lower-impact materials and has good policies to ensure animal welfare.

 Patagonia sustainability rating